-As mentioned in Section 2.2, GF transmission appears as an attractive mechanism for data reporting in various mMTC and URLLC scenarios, especially for small data and sporadic traffic.
-In this subsection, we compare through simulations the performance of the proposed schemes with GF in terms of access success probability by considering two numerologies $\mu = 3$ and $\mu = 4$ which have 8 and 16 slots respectively.
-To maximize resource allocation for GF transmissions, we assume that all these available slots can be utilized by GF traffic.
+7.6.
+Access Success Probability Comparison with Grant-free Transmission success probability by considering two numerologies $\mu = 3$ and $\mu = 4$ which have 8 and 16 slots respectively.
+To maximize resource allocation for GF trans-995 missions, we assume that all these available slots can be utilized by GF traffic.
 For GF transmissions, we adopt a popular transmission scheme known as k repetitions [46].
 Accordingly, a number of k{rep} replicas of the same packet will be transmitted within a subframe.
-A packet transmission is regarded as successful if at least one of these k{ren} transmissions is successful.
+A packet transmission is regarded as successful if at least one of these k{rep} transmissions is successful.